 If you experience any of the symptoms of mesothelioma, possibly from secondhand asbestos exposure, speak with a doctor immediately.
 Early mesothelioma detection can give you the best possible opportunity to treat the disease.
 If you discover you do have mesothelioma, you may be able to get compensation by filing an asbestos lawsuit.
 However, cases involving secondhand asbestos exposure are often more complicated than those for mesothelioma caused by direct contact in the workplace.

 First, victims of secondhand exposure are not eligible for any worker’s compensation benefits.
 Additionally, they may not meet the requirements for compensation through bankruptcy trusts or other asbestos funds.
 However, with the help of experienced asbestos injury lawyers, it is possible to prove that a negligent company directly contributed to your mesothelioma diagnosis.
 No matter how your asbestos exposure occurred, you deserve financial support so you can concentrate on your health.

 Looking for an Asbestos Law Firm Near You?
-Call Our Washington, D.C.
+Call Our D.C.
 Law Firm Today

 If you experienced secondhand asbestos exposure that led to mesothelioma, you may feel like there is no way to get help.
 However, even if you are not sure how you developed mesothelioma, our attorneys can investigate the possible cause of the disease.

-Speak with our mesothelioma attorneys today by calling our offices in Washington, D.C., Fairfax, Virginia or Greenbelt, Maryland.
-We offer free legal advice about your asbestos lawsuit, and contingency fees if we take your case.
+Speak with our mesothelioma attorneys today by calling our offices in Washington, D.C.
+We offer free legal advice about your asbestos or personal injury lawsuit, and contingency fees if we take your case.